Tom Knott

-Tom Knott is a columnist whose byline appears in the Sports and Metro sections of The Washington Times.
+Tom Knott is a columnist for the Sports and Metro sections of The Washington Times.

 Education

 Knott has a B.A. degree in psychology from George Mason University.

 Reception by other journalists

-Knott is cited as an authority by other journalists, such as on PBS and the LA Times, as well as by sports researchers.
+Knott is cited as an authority by other journalists, such as on PBS and the Los Angeles Times, as well as by sports researchers.
 Knott's journalism notably attracts critical attention from other journalists.
-Some examples are below.

 Brendan Nyhan, writing in Salon.com, roundly criticizes both the Washington Times and Tom Knott for its reportage of the National Education Association.

 News sites such as Cleveland.com's sports blog have repeatedly attacked Knott; for example in 2009 'Starting Blocks' wrote "Washington Times columnist Tom Knott, who has a history of bashing LeBron James, got back at it in today's headline: 'Everyone's a witness to LeBron's whining.'"
 The article continues "But of course Knott didn't stop there."

 Writing in the Huffington Post, journalist Etan Thomas rebuked Knott for attacking him as unpatriotic, and described him "because of his far right politics", as "absolutely blinded to reality", with reference to issues such as "public school system, the broken health care system, the government's lack of a response to Hurricane Katrina, an unjust war".